Fast Generation of Unlabelled Free Trees using Weight Sequences: Improvements and implementation of the algorithms

 When $\left\lfloor\frac{n-1}{2}\right\rfloor > q \ge n - L$, we can again dispense with the $r$-loop, letting {\bf b} iterate through part of the \smallsf{RTList}$[n - q]$.
 We pre-compute an array \smallsf{RTqstart}, where \smallsf{RTqstart}$[n][q]$ is the index of the first element in the list \smallsf{RTList}$[n]$ for which the first subtree of the root of the corresponding rooted tree is of order $q$.
 We store in memory \smallsf{RTqstart}$[n][q]$, where $1 \le q < n \le L$.
 Since ${\bf a} \succcurlyeq \bhash$ cannot hold for any element ${\bf b}$ in \smallsf{RTList}$[n - q]$ with index less than \smallsf{RTqstart}$[n - q][q]$, we only need to consider those elements ${\bf b}$ in \smallsf{RTList}$[n - q]$ from this index on.

 We note that, following the above changes, we can replace $newq$ by $q$ when $q < n - L$, since $q \le L$.
-Making these changes to \smallsf{RTHelper2} yields the algorithm \smallsf{RTHelper3}.
+Making these changes to \smallsf{RTHelper2} yields the function \smallsf{RTHelper3}.
+We shall assume from now on that the functions \smallsf{RootedTrees} and \smallsf{UFT} use the helper function \smallsf{RTHelper3} instead of \smallsf{RTHelper2}.

-In practice, as well as caching the $\mathcal B(k)$, we also cache $\mathcal B^{\#}(k)$, which is the relex ordered set of sequences that is obtained by replacing each sequence {\bf b} in $\mathcal B(k)$ by ${\bf b^{\#}}$.
-This removes the necessity to remove the first element of {\bf b} each time.
+In practice, as well as caching the $\mathcal B(k)$ in \smallsf{RTList}(k), we also cache, in \smallsf{RFList}(k), the relex ordered set of sequences that is obtained by replacing each sequence {\bf b} in $\mathcal B(k)$ by ${\bf b^{\#}}$.
+We can then make ${\bf b^{\#}}$ iterate through the corresponding forest sequences instead of {\bf b} iterating through the tree sequences, obviating the need to remove the first element of {\bf b} each time.
+We therefore return ${\bf a} \smalloplus {\bf b^{\#}}$ instead of $n \smalloplus {\bf a} \smalloplus {\bf b^{\#}}$ in the function \smallsf{RFHelper} that generates the sequence ${\bf s^{\#}}$ for each sequence ${\bf s}$ generated by \smallsf{RTHelper3}.
+We prepend the weight of the root to each forest in the functions \smallsf{RootedTrees} and \smallsf{UFT}.
+Although we have not included the pseudocode for \smallsf{RFHelper}, we use this function in our Python implementations instead of \smallsf{RTHelper3}.

+We note that, we may improve the efficiency of the function \smallsf{BFT} by using the same idea as that used for the case $q= \left\lfloor\frac{n-1}{2}\right\rfloor$ in the function \smallsf{RTHelper3}.
+This yields the following function \smallsf{BFT2}.